User Account System

 - MFA & sudo mode –

-MfaServicesupports TOTP and email OTP verification, toggles MFA on the profile, and issues short-lived sudo tokens cached in Redis.
+MfaServicesupports TOTP and email OTP verification, toggles MFA on the account, and issues short-lived sudo tokens cached in Redis.
 Any destructive credential change validates a sudo token first:

 #[derive(Debug, Clone, PartialEq, Eq)]